ywabiko/pcb/README.md

-# KiCAD projects for Raspberry Pi Zero
+# KiCAD projects for Raspberry Pi

 I've been working on Raspberry Pi Zero stuff mainly.
 I'm a super newbie in terms of electronic circuit and PCB design, but I've placed them here in this repo just in case someone finds them useful.